ozora-ogino/keras-audio-generator/README.md

 AudioDataGenerator uses raw audio as inputs and outputs 1D, 2D or 3D data for inputs of Neural Network.

-If you want AudioDataGenerator to output 3d data such as spctrogram, all you need to do is pass the function which extracts audio features to  ```preprocessing_function```.
+If you want AudioDataGenerator to output 3d data such as spctrogram, all you need to do is pass the function which extracts audio features to  ```preprocessing_function``` parameter.

 ### Installation